ch4zm/gollyx-ii-pelican-theme/Readme.md

 git clone <this repo>

 # If theme is not installed, install it
-pelican-themes -i gollyx-klein-pelican-theme
+pelican-themes -i gollyx-ii-pelican-theme

 # If theme is installed, update it
-pelican-themes -U gollyx-klein-pelican-theme
+pelican-themes -U gollyx-ii-pelican-theme
 ```

 ## Usage

-To use this Pelican theme, set the theme to `gollyx-klein-pelican-theme`
+To use this Pelican theme, set the theme to `gollyx-ii-pelican-theme`
 in `pelican.conf`.

 ```
-THEME = 'gollyx-klein-pelican-theme'
+THEME = 'gollyx-ii-pelican-theme'
 ```